flashbots/suave-specs/specs/rigil/precompiles.md

 - Open a PR and provide implementation
 - Feedback and review
 - Possibly merge and deploy in the next network upgrade, or sooner, depending on the precompile

-## Security and Confidentiality

-`checkIsPrecompileCallAllowed` ensures that either the precompile or one of its callers must be authorized for access, enhancing security by strict validation of permissions.
-This approach is necessary for maintaining data integrity and preventing unauthorized access, but ultimately not entirely sufficient for total confidentiality.
-Future iterations will delve deeper into encryption methodologies, access controls, and auditing mechanisms to fortify data privacy further, as well as Trusted Execution Environment to ensure access control is maintained.